 Melissa Tingley is a writer, instructional designer, and ten-year veteran of her local school board.
 A history and political junkie, she has been a blogger since 2006, chronicling life at her personal blog @ Home in the World, discussing public education and workplace learning at Beyond the Blackboards, and showcasing the stories behind heirloom objects at her new blog Artifactual.
 Her writing has also appeared at The Women’s Colony and The Soccer Mom Vote.
 She lives and argues politics in Massachusetts.

-Christian Trejbal is a member of the board of directors of the Association of Opinion Journalists and chair of the Open Government Committee.
+Chris Trejbal writes custom editorials and opinion pieces at Opinion in a Pinch.
+He is a member of the board of directors of the Association of Opinion Journalists and chair of the Open Government Committee.
 Overcoming graduate degrees in philosophy, he worked as an editorial writer at The (Bend) Bulletin and The Roanoke Times for more than a decade.
-In 2013, he and his wife moved to Portland, Ore., where he writes freelance, pursues a couple of book projects and provides public policy analysis.
+In 2013, he and his wife moved to Portland, Ore., where he writes and provides public policy analysis.
 Or, as his wife prefers to say, he is a stay-at-home dude.
 Follow him on Twitter @ctrejbal.

 Liza Porteus Viana is a journalist with more than 12 years of experience covering politics.
 She also covers business, intellectual property and homeland security for a number of media outlets, and is editor of genConnect.com.
 Like many other moms, she is always trying to find that oh-so-elusive work-life balance as a full-time freelancer with a toddler at home in New Jersey.
 She previously worked at FOXNews.com as a national and political correspondent, and National Journal as a technology policy writer in Washington, D.C., and her work has appeared in publications such as Worth Magazine, Portfolio, Politics Daily, The Huffington Post and Forward Magazine.
 Liza tweets at @lizapviana and is on Facebook.
 She also blogs at lizapviana.com.